 Member at Large

 Dana is a Registered Nurse and has worked in Continuing Care for over 20 years.
-Her current role is Senior Director, Continuing Care and Volunteer Services for Bethany Care Society.
+Her current role is Executive Director, Clinical Operations at Bethany Care Society.
 Dana’s role is to oversee the daily operations of the continuing care sites to ensure residents receive high quality, person-centred care in a comfortable, home-like environment.
 Previous leadership roles with Bethany have included Care Services Manager, Director of Care and Site Administrator.
 Dana has been a Member at Large on the AAG Provincial Board since 2016.
 She joined the board from a desire to connect with like-minded individuals who are passionate about improving quality of life for seniors.
 Dana hopes her operational experience in continuing care can assist AAG to bring about greater awareness of the issues affecting Alberta seniors and positively influence decision-making at the policy level.